AgoraIO/agora_doc_source/en-US/markdown/live-streaming/start_live_standard_android.md

 2. Handle the Android permissions

-   When your app launches, check if the permissions necessary to insert live streaming functionality into the app are granted.
-If the permissions are not granted, use the built-in Android functionality to request them; if they are, return `true`.
+   When your app launches, check if the permissions necessary to insert Interactive Live Streaming Standard functionality into the app are granted.
+If `true`, call `initializeAndJoinChannel` to start Interactive Live Streaming Standard functionality.
+If `false`, the Android system brings up the permission overlay to request them.

-   In `/app/java/com.example.<projectname>/MainActivity`, add the following lines before the `onCreate` function:
+   To impelement the system logic, in `/app/java/com.example.<projectname>/MainActivity`, add the following lines before the `onCreate` function:

     ```java
     private static final int PERMISSION_REQ_ID = 22;